strudelAndCoffee/vintage-etc/README.md

 In the terminal, enter this command to install dependencies: `npm install`

-(To verify that everything is installed, check the "package-lock.json" in the root directory of the repo.)
+(To verify that everything is installed, check that the "package-lock.json" file exists in the root directory of the repo.)

 Then, in MySQL shell, enter this command to connect to the database: `source db/schema.sql;`